Category: Company (Page 1 of 3)

 By 2021, it was worth $95 billion.

 The uncomfortable truth is the signals that Stripe was going to be huge were visible years before the big headlines hit.
-Most people just weren’t looking for them (or didn’t know where to look).
+Most people just weren’t looking for that crucial early-stage investment signals (or didn’t know where to look).

 That’s the edge today’s smartest investors are chasing: finding billion-dollar companies before they look like billion-dollar companies.
 And it starts with something almost no one talks about.
 The right blend of News and Connections data.